Question: Who benefits from Adult Education?

 will give them the most benefit and meet them at their individual

-more assessments as the class progresses to check their academic gains.
+assessments as their class progresses to check for academic gains.

 Question: Is there an age requirement for Adult Ed?

 Students must be at least 16 years of age.
 Students age 16-17 must

 provide proof in writing from the last school they attended that states

 Answer: Class size is generally small with a student to teacher ratio ranging from 10:1 to ~20:1.
 Adult Education uses caring and highly qualified teachers.